remo-rcm/pyremo/docs/installation.rst

 Stable release
 --------------

-To install pyremo2, run this command in your terminal:
+To install pyremo, run this command in your terminal:

 .. code-block:: console

-    $ pip install pyremo2
+    $ pip install pyremo

-This is the preferred method to install pyremo2, as it will always install the most recent stable release.
+This is the preferred method to install pyremo, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.